AngleProtocol/angle-docs/guides/ageur-treasury.md

 Some agEUR pools are incentivized with ANGLE token rewards and can yield interesting APRs, like agEUR/ETH at 30%, or agEUR/USDC at \~10%.

-More generally, all ANGLE-related yield opportunities can be accessed through the [DAO App incentives](https://dao.angle.money/#/stake) page.
+More generally, all ANGLE-related yield opportunities can be accessed through the [App Earn](https://app.angle.money/#/earn) page.

 ## Paying contributor with agEUR